 Under the Hood

-The FM3a is a classic 35mm film SLR, and though it was lovingly crafted at the turn of the millennium, it feels much like a camera made two or three decades earlier.
+The Nikon FM3a is a classic 35mm film SLR, and though it was lovingly crafted at the turn of the millennium, it feels much like a camera made two or three decades earlier.
 The spiritual successor to the FM2 and FE2, it shares those machines’ compact form factors and focused ethos.

 This DNA has prompted many commentators to an over-simplification.
 They describe the FM3a as an FM2 with the FE2’s aperture-priority auto-exposure mode added.
 This is like saying Audi’s Quattro is a Ford Pinto with four-wheel-drive.
-It’s so much more than that.
+It’s certainly much more than that.

 The design of the FM3a borrowed aspects of many other Nikon cameras’ designs, sure, but it’s very much its own machine, and it does things no other Nikon camera can do.
 Chief among these innovations is its incredible hybrid shutter that allows both battery-powered electronically-controlled auto-exposure shooting and full manual control at every shutter speed without the need for battery power.
-The fact that this extremely complicated shutter assembly fits into a camera as compact as the FM3a, and that it realizes a fastest speed of 1/4000th of a second, makes it possibly the most advanced SLR shutter ever built.
+The fact that this extremely complicated shutter assembly fits into a camera as compact as the Nikon FM3a, and that it realizes a fastest speed of 1/4000th of a second, makes it one of the most advanced SLR shutters ever built.

 Build Quality and Feel

-Manual shooting is as straightforward as with the best classic manual cameras.
+Manual shooting is as straightforward as with all the best classic manual cameras.
 Set your shutter speed on the top dial, set your aperture, and shoot.
 The viewfinder display shows how your settings relate to exposure in a clear way.
-If your selected speed is higher or lower than the meter needle, you’re off.
+If your selected speed is higher or lower than the meter needle, that means you’re off.

 And if there’s one more sticking point, it has to be price.
-When it debuted in 2001, the FM3a was expensive ($820), and even today it’s one of the most expensive Nikon SLRs.
-For the cost of an FM3a, someone could buy four or five FMs.
+When it debuted in 2001, the Nikon FM3a was expensive ($820).
+Even today it’s one of the priciest Nikon SLRs.
+For the cost of an FM3a, someone could probably buy four or five FMs.
 The FE2 is half the price and, aside from the electronic-and-mechanical hybrid operation and some advanced flash methodology (through-the-lens, off-the-film AE), does nearly everything the FM3a can do.
-You could even buy a couple of the pro-spec F3s or F4s for the same price.
+You could buy a couple of the pro-spec F3s or F4s for the same price.

 Legacy and Takeaway

-More than a decade after the final copy shipped from the factory (production ended in 2006), the FM3a still stands as an impressive photographic tool, and quite possibly the most impressive SLR I’ve yet used.
+More than a decade after the final copy shipped from the factory (production ended in 2006), the Nikon FM3a still stands as an impressive photographic tool.
+It’s quite possibly the most impressive SLR I’ve yet used.
 For those who prefer SLR cameras, like me, the FM3a gets us to the rarified heights of pretentiousness in which German rangefinder users seem to always reside; a place where the camera becomes “an extension of the eye.”
 I reluctantly admit they may have a point.
 When a camera works for you, it’s a magical time.

 And I think that’s what Nikon intended when they designed the FM3a.
 They set out as the sun was setting on the heyday of film to create a perfect 35mm film SLR; a camera that would be a masterpiece tool, fit for the most demanding and experienced film shooters.
-And they did it.
-The FM3a is a real masterpiece.
+And they finally did it.
+The Nikon FM3a is a real masterpiece.